dmwm/CMSKubernetes/docker/pypi/wmagent-couchdb/README.md

 ```

 Upon starting the container we try to initialize the default user and system
 databases, which if previously created should exist in the host mount area.
-And
-the last steps are creating the `wmagent` database.

 There are no other external dependencies.

-We fetch all the passwords from two secrets files (giving the container-based paths below, which map to `/data/dockerMount/{wmagent|couchdb}`` in the host):
+We fetch all the passwords from two secrets files (giving the container-based paths below, which map to `/data/dockerMount/{wmagent|couchdb}` in the host):

 * `/data/admin/wmagent/WMAgent.secrets` - for reading the credentials of the
-  user to be used by the WMAgent to connect to the datbase
+  user to be used by the WMAgent to connect to the database
-* `/data/admin/couchdb/CouchDB.secrets` - for reading the credentials of the
-  root user who is about to have full administrative rights on the CouchDB server

-  **NOTE:** The server admin user configured at the `CouchDB.secrets` file,
-    must match the admin username used in the locals.ini couchDB configuration file.
-User/admin accounts are resolved at runtime.
-Depending on where we
-    run the container, it could be on of the three:
-   * CERN - WM agent
-   * CERN - T0 agent
-   * FNAL - WM agent

 ## Usage